You are currently viewing The Ultimate Guide to Wahoo Fishing

 Choose the Right Tackle and Bait

-Wahoo have razor-sharp teeth, so using wire leaders is essential to avoid bite-offs.
-A heavy trolling or conventional setup with 50-80 lb test line and a high-speed reel is recommended for these powerful fish.
-Artificial lures, such as high-speed trolling lures, diving plugs, and skirted lures, are effective in provoking strikes from wahoo.
+Wahoos have razor-sharp teeth, so using wire leaders is essential to avoid bite-offs.
+A heavy trolling or conventional setup with a 50-80 lb test line and a high-speed reel is recommended for these powerful fish.
+Artificial lures, such as high-speed trolling lures, diving plugs, and skirted lures, are effective in provoking strikes from wahoos.
 Rigged ballyhoo and bonito strips can also work well as bait.

 How Far Out do you Have to Go to Catch Wahoo?

-Wahoo are primarily structure-oriented fish that favor aggressive bottom formations, pronounced ledges, wrecks, rips and color changes between 90 and 350 feet of water.
-Nevertheless, they also stack up underneath floating debris and weed lines — often in waters well beyond 1,000 feet deep — rich with bait, and even beneath schoolie dolphin, which they prey upon.
+Wahoos are primarily structure-oriented fish that favor aggressive bottom formations, pronounced ledges, wrecks, rips, and color changes between 90 and 350 feet of water.
+Nevertheless, they also stack up underneath floating debris and weed lines — often in waters well beyond 1,000 feet deep — rich with bait, and even beneath schoolie dolphins, which they prey upon.

 What are the regulations for fishing Wahoo in Florida?